-I've been providing e-learning, instructional technology, and web design & development expertise within higher education for over 16 years.
-I currently design and develop online instructional content and training modules for the University of Denver as part of the Office of Teaching and Learning.
+I've been providing e-learning, instructional technology, and web design & development expertise within higher education and health care institutions for over 18 years.
+I currently lead the Instructional Design team within the IT Project Management office at Denver Health in Denver, CO.
+I manage a variety of training projects and requests, as well as design and develop instructional content and training modules for online delivery to all Denver Health employees.

-I'm also a graduate student in the Emergent Digital Practices program (MA) at the University of Denver, where I continue to explore the intersection of art and technology.
-My creative work includes the development and programming of interactive electronic artworks, and experimenting with creative coding tools such as Processing and openFrameworks.
+I'm also currently a graduate student in the Emergent Digital Practices program (MA) at the University of Denver, where I continue to explore the intersection of art and technology.
+My creative work includes the development and programming of interactive electronic artworks, and experimenting with creative coding tools such as Processing, Max, and openFrameworks.
 Additionally, I play keyboards and drums, and occasionally compose original music.

 You can reach me via email - rich(at)rich-path.com - or connect with me via LinkedIn .